 Rather, I’ve learned something: I can’t rely on old routines.
 Actually, I like to do a coin sociogram to represent power and social closeness.
 This did not work virtually once, as a participant could not point the camera at his sociogram.
 I just memorized the coins and was able to proceed.
 Ultimately, (almost) all methods can be used in the virtual world, but clearly they have to be adapted!

 The Marshmallow Challenge as well as the well-known tower building exercise actually encourage more personal closeness.
 Forget them!
 I also had to adapt the early morning wake up exercises in the plenary, which require some physical exertion and closeness the normal way, as well as group dynamic exercises.
 Breakout sessions, as we know them at least since MS Teams and Zoom, too.
 I had often had such groups work in the corners of the plenary room.
 But under COVID-19 conditions, the participants automatically grouped around large tables and kept the distance there!
 At least this problem is now finally off the table: the participants automatically keep their distance in the literal sense of the word!

-Classroom trainings will only reluctantly resume.
-Their planning remains difficult and volatile: although we have left the Third Wave practically behind us, regional hotspots can pop up as well as (the introduction of) mutants.
-We will always have to plan the virtual version together with the design of trainings (and workshops) for face-to-face for a long time to come!
-So let’s hope for further decline of numbers – yet, we cannot assume it.
+Face-to-face training will only happen much later and by and by.
+Planning them remains difficult and volatile: we are not yet through the fourth wave, and regional hotspots can arise, as can (the influxInzidenz of) mutants.
+We will always have to plan the virtual version at the same time as we design trainings (and workshops) for a long time to come!
+So let’s continue to hope for declining rates soon – we cannot assume them.